Go Ad-Free

 logoThe People's Perspective on Medicine

-Can a Mediterranean Diet Help You Control Your Weight?
+Can Olives in a Mediterranean Diet Help You Control Your Weight?

-Monkeys given a Mediterranean diet did not get fat as monkeys on a Western-style diet did.
+Mice and monkeys do better on a Mediterranean diet rich in olives.
 Will a Mediterranean diet help you control your weight?

 A Mediterranean-type diet has lots of vegetables, fish rather than meat and olive oil instead of butter.
+Olives are also a staple, along with other flavor ingredients.
 Such a regimen has been shown to protect the heart.
 Could a Mediterranean diet also help you control your weight?
-A fascinating study in nonhuman primates suggests that it might (Shively et al, Obesity, online April 23, 2019).
+A fascinating study in nonhuman primates suggested that it might (Shively et al, Obesity, online April 23, 2019).

 The Mediterranean Diet Study in Monkeys: